So then, do not worry about tomorrow, for tomorrow will worry about itself. Today has enough trouble of its own. -Matthew 6:34

 Focusing on the moment can be challenging.
 Below are a few of the hurdles we face in changing our focus to the present moment:

 We’ve trained our brains to live in the past and the future.
-Years of focusing on the pain of the past and fear of the future have hardwired the neuro pathways in our brain.
-To take a step of change outside that box we’ve lived in for so long is difficult.
+Years of focusing on the pain of the past and fear of the future have hardwired the neuro pathways in our brains.
+It is difficult to take a step of change outside that box we’ve lived in for so long.

 The world around us lives in the past and future.
-It’s difficult to break a habit when 99 percent of others we interact with are doing the same thing.
+It’s difficult to break a habit when 99 percent of others we interact with do the same thing.

-An unwillingness to forgive anyone who has hurt us in the past keeps us in the past.
-Forgiving the debts we feel they owe us is absolutely necessary to overcome the tyranny of the traumas, hurts and disappointments of our past.
+An unwillingness to forgive anyone who has hurt us keeps us in the past.
+Forgiving the debts we feel they owe us is necessary to overcome the tyranny of our past traumas, hurts, and disappointments.

 Mindfulness is being consciously aware of the moment we’re experiencing.
-Being aware of the moment is the first step to freedom from the domination of the past and the fear of the future.
+And it’s the first step to freedom from the domination of the past and the fear of the future.

 Having deliberate awareness (paying attention on purpose).

-Being nonjudgmental (not seeing things as good or bad, or through the filter of personal judgements based on past conditioning, but “as they are”).
+Being nonjudgmental (not seeing things as good or bad, or through the filter of personal judgments based on past conditioning, but “as they are”).

-Being nonreactive (to react is automatic, which implies no choice, and may not necessarily be the best for you or for others).
+Being nonreactive (to react is automatic, which implies no choice and may not necessarily be the best for you or others).

 Deliberate awareness is the beginning point of calmness, peace, and rest of soul.
-Instead of thoughts racing through my mind, I’m now aware of the thoughts, and I can even become aware of my awareness of the thoughts.
+Instead of thoughts racing through your mind, you’re now aware of those thoughts and can even become aware of your awareness of them.

-Living in the moment means we live above petty judgments and opinions.
-We live with things as they are, without condemnation or shame from past traumas or fears of potential events in the future.
-Instead of reacting, we now respond, because the soul is at peace.
+It also means living above petty judgments and opinions.
+You live with things as they are, without condemnation or shame from past traumas or fears of potential events in the future.
+Instead of reacting, we now respond because the soul is at peace.
 We’re aware of the present moment, accepting life as it comes rather than judging and trying to control it, so we respond in the peace and stillness of the soul.
 We can now think things through without feeling threatened.

 If you want to live in the present moment, in stillness of the soul, here’s how to begin.

-The apostle Paul wrote, “leading every thought captive into Christ obedience.”
-(II Corinthians 10:5b) Christ obedience is His finished work or victory.
+The apostle Paul wrote, “leading every thought captive into Christ's obedience.”
+(II Corinthians 10:5b).
+Christ's obedience is His finished work or victory.
 Ask the Holy Spirit to give you awareness to lead your thoughts captive to the reality of your victory this moment in union with Christ.
 This moment you are in union with Christ.
-And Christ only dwells in the moment, not the past that is set in time, nor the future that is not here yet.
+And Christ only dwells in the moment.
+Not the past that’s set in time nor the future that’s not here yet.

 You are spirit and one with the Holy Spirit.
 Ask the Spirit to make you more aware of your thoughts, feelings, and actions.
-To come out of the fog of regret and fear from living in the past and future so you can enjoy the precious present.
+To escape the fog of regret and fear of living in the past and future so you can enjoy the precious present.

-But be kind to yourself; change comes slowly, and the first step is the most important one.
-Ultimately, it is the Spirit’s responsibility to take care of you, but you have to make a conscious choice to rely on the Spirit each moment.
-Together, you’ll live the precious present moment life!
+But be kind to yourself; change comes slowly, and the first step is the most important.
+Ultimately, it is the Spirit’s responsibility to take care of you, but you must consciously rely on the Spirit each moment.
+Together, you’ll live a precious present-moment life!